universal-model/universal-model-vue/README.md

 * Actions are part of model and they manipulate state that is stored
 * Actions can use services to interact with external (backend) systems
 * State changes trigger view updates
-* Selectors select and calculate a transformed version of state that causes view updates
+* Selectors select part of state and optionally calculate a transformed version of state that causes view updates
 * Views contain NO business logic
 * There can be multiple interchangable views that use same part of model
 * A new view can be created to represent model differently without any changes to model